neithernut/dr.w.falls/doc/design/ServerClient.md

 with asynchronous interfaces.
 Rather than designing such interfaces, we'll make use of [tokio](https://tokio.rs/), which implies the use of asynchronous tasks or coroutines, as they'd be called in languages other than rust.
-In the past, I generally avoided in favour for explicit segmentation of work, but the risk of working with a concept I don't have much practical experience with should be manageable.
+In the past, I generally avoided coroutines in favour for explicit segmentation of work, but the risk of working with a concept I don't have much practical experience with should be manageable.

 # Tasks